eslint-community/eslint-plugin-eslint-plugin/docs/rules/no-matching-violation-suggest-message-ids.md

+# eslint-plugin/no-matching-violation-suggest-message-ids

-# Require suggestions to have different `messageId` than their parent report (`eslint-plugin/no-matching-violation-suggest-message-ids`)
+📝 Require suggestions to have different `messageId` than their parent report.

 <!-- end auto-generated rule header -->